Geonovum/Testbed-sensordata/introduction.md

 available sensordata.
 We want to address these questions based upon typical use cases and user questions we have identified.
 Geonovum, in line with its mission, is keen to get the answers; and it seeks to involve the market to do so.
-The actual questions and issues to be addressed are described in this document, combined into three research topics.
+The actual questions and issues to be addressed are described in this document, as well as the report on the answers, combined into three research topics.

 ## Scope

-In this testbed we are looking at implementing standards that apply to sensordata such as sensorthings API, connected systems API.
-We have two use cases including sensordata that can be used available to help anwser the questions.
+In this testbed we are looking at implementing standards that apply to sensordata such as [OGC SensorThings API](https://ogcapi.ogc.org/sensorthings/), [OGC API Connected Systems](https://ogcapi.ogc.org/connectedsystems/) and their collective underlying data model, [OGC Observations, Measurements and Samples](https://www.ogc.org/standards/om/).
+We have two use cases, including sensordata, that can be used to help anwser the questions.

 ## Outcome